-Last Reviewed: February 2022
+Last Reviewed: August 2023

 Peroxide-forming chemicals (PFCs) are some of the most potentially hazardous substances handled in laboratories.
-PFCs are most often flammable organic liquids which are capable of forming potentially explosive R-O-O-R' peroxide bonds (where R = organic group) upon exposure to air or oxidizing impurities.
-They can also form on the surfaces of certain alkali metals and their amides.
+PFCs are most often flammable organic liquids which are capable of forming potentially explosive organic peroxides upon exposure to air or oxidizing impurities.
+These organic peroxides can also form on the surfaces of certain alkali metals and their amides.
 Organic peroxides are sensitive to heat, light or friction and if allowed to accumulate to high enough concentrations can result in explosions.
-Some peroxide forming chemicals have inhibitors such as BHT to prevent peroxide formation, but even these inhibitors can be exhausted over time particularly if a bottle gets opened and closed repeatedly.
+Some chemicals susceptible to peroxide formation have inhibitors such as BHT to prevent peroxide formation, but even these inhibitors can be exhausted over time particularly if a bottle gets opened and closed repeatedly.

-For these reasons, peroxide formers must be monitored very closely.
+For these reasons, peroxide forming chemicals must be monitored very closely.
 The specifics for how to monitor and check these items vary depending on the class of peroxide former you have in your lab (see the Labeling and Storage section of this SOP).
 Peroxide levels must be checked regularly and a log of test results maintained.